SilleBille/Devops-Pipeline-for-Checkbox-and-iTrust/README.md

 ### Jenkins Build
 Experiences & Difficulties (Manushri):
 - Learnt how to use Jenkins using CLI, especially with the various Jenkins user security mechanisms.
-- Learnt how to create, update, delete a job in Jenkins.
+- Learnt how to create, update and delete a job in Jenkins.
 This project also gave me an opportunity to implement Ansible roles.
 - As the script needed to be idempotent, it was a little tricky to figure out how to restart Jenkins server and handle the various user login settings from CLI.
 - It also gave me a good understanding on how a Jenkins Job looks like in the xml format.